Avaa2499/JellyfinMusic/README.md

   # ANY FEATURE REQUESTS/BUGS, OPEN A NEW ISSUE.
   Please score them out of 10 on how urgent they are, and i will fix them from highest priority to lowest.
 (1 being a small minor bug, 10 being functionality breaking.)

+This is a passion project.
+Some stuff may be dysfunctional, partially implemented, or just a full placeholder.
+I would like you to open an issue if you find any bugs or feature requests, however do not pester me.